EnsoFinance/strategy-builder-contracts-v1/README.md

 Enso V1 core contracts allow users to create strategies for a set of assets within the Defi ecosystem.The contracts are made up of 5 core components:  Strategy, StrategyController, Routers, Adapters, and the Oracle

+## Security

+Enso offers a simple results-driven bounty program aligning incentives of hackers and tinkerers across the gradient to ensure rapid discovery and subsequent patches to vulnerabilities in this system.

+This bounty program addresses discovery of bugs that would lead to economic exploits, loss of funds, and griefing attacks.

+All "griefing attack" bug submissions must go through Immunefi's bug submission process on [Enso's bug bounty page]().

+The discoverer of an "economic exploit" or "loss of funds" bug will be rewarded with 10% of the token they steal through such a vector so long as they:

+- Invoke the attack only once, and cease exploiting that vector immediately.

+- Report the bug, with reference to the proof-of-concept transaction to security@enso.finance.

+- Send the remaining 90% of the token stolen to the Enso Treasury ETH mainnnet address 0xEE0e85c384F7370FF3eb551E92A71A4AFc1B259F.

+- Advise and collaborate with the Enso team in patching the bug.

 ## Installation
 Github
 ```bash